theinvincibleknight/Linux-Knowledge-Hub/Copy_Files.md

-## Bash file to copy only latest files from source to destination.
+## Bash Script to copy only latest files from source to destination.
----

 **Practical Use Case Scenario:**
 - Only files with the string 'report' in the filename should be copied from source to destination.
 - Update the destination file only if it's older than the source file.
 Don't rewrite every time.